ezsystems/ezpublish-kernel/Readme.md

 Short:
 * Remember to first create a issue in our issue tracker and refer to it in commits and pull requests headers, example:
-  "Fixed EZP-20104: ContentController should return error status when content is not found"
+  "Fix EZP-20104: ContentController should return error status when content is not found" or
+  "Implement EZP-201xx: Add support for X in Y"
 * If you want to contribute implementation specification proposals, place them in [doc/](doc/) folder.
 * Keep different changes in different commits in case cherry-pick is preferred instead of a merge later.
   * A Pull Request should only cover one issue